 From Peggy’s Bridge, we skirted the south end of Buttermere for a few hundred metres before starting to climb sharply again up to Scarth Gap.
 This time, it wasn’t long before we had to get off and push, and as the terrain became increasingly steep and rugged, the only option was to hoist our bikes onto our backs and hike to the top.
 With the striking Haystacks looming above, and beautiful Buttermere valley below, it was hard to stay focused on the trail ahead, and on more than one occasion I found myself losing my footing whilst distracted by the scenery.
 It did, at least keep your mind off the slog though.

-At the top of the pass, instead on continuing up to Haystacks, we veered off right to descend into the Ennerdale valley.
-Compared to the previous descent, this was pretty tame, although by usual standards, it was still fairly rocky in places.
+At the top of the pass, instead of continuing up to Haystacks, we veered off right to descend into the Ennerdale valley.
+Compared to the previous descent, this was pretty tame, although by usual standards, it was still pretty rocky in places with a fair bit of pitching.
 The descent took us out at the remote little Black Sail Hut youth hostel, from where we started to climb again up the other side of the valley to Black Sail Pass.
 Once again, what started as a gentle climb, quickly became unrideable, resulting in another big hike-a-bike that was pretty tough in places.
 Hoisting myself up massive steps and through narrow gaps, with a heavy mountain bike balanced on my back, was a test of both strength and balance that was enough to rival any CrossFit workout.

 Once at the top, we were rewarded with an awesome long descent to Wasdale Head, which had just the right mix of tech and flow.
 Had we set off earlier in the day, we could also have been rewarded with a refreshing beverage at the village pub, but with only a couple of hours of daylight left, we had to push on up to Sty Head Pass, with nothing more than a swig from the Camelback and a few Haribos.